 The Greenest Ways to Dry Your Clothes

-When you’re trying to live a greener lifestyle, it’s helpful to take a closer look at all your daily activities to evaluate their environmental impact.
+When you’re trying to live a greener lifestyle, it’s helpful to take a close look at all your daily activities to evaluate their environmental impact.
 You may be surprised to learn that drying clothes in a standard electric clothes dryer accounts for a whopping 6 percent of the average household’s electricity use.
-Here is a round-up of ways to use less energy (and save on utility bills!) drying your laundry.
+Here is a round-up of ways to use less energy (and save money on utility bills!) drying your laundry.

 Keep your dryer clean.
 Regular cleaning of the lint screen removes dust – a fire hazard – and lowers your machine’s energy consumption by 30 percent.
 In addition, you will need to scrub the screen monthly to remove film buildup if you use dryer sheets, although you may prefer to switch to greener reusable dryer balls of rubber or felted wool.
 The vent hose should be cleaned occasionally as well.